textcreationpartnership/A02796/README.md

 ##Content Summary##

 #####Front#####

-A watch-word to all religious, and true hearted English-men.
-By Sir Francis Hastings, knightHastings
+1. To the Christian Reader.

 #####Body#####

-A watch-word to all religious, and true hearted English-men.
-By Sir Francis Hastings, knightHastings **Types of content**
+1. A VVatch-word to all religious, and true hearted Engliſh-men.

+**Types of content**

   * There are 11 **verse** lines!